2000–2001 California electricity crisis: Effects of partial deregulation

-On a federal level, the Energy Policy Act of 1992, for which Enron had lobbied, opened electrical transmission grids to competition, unbundling generation and transmission of electricity.
+At the federal level, the Energy Policy Act of 1992, for which Enron had lobbied, opened electrical transmission grids to competition by unbundling generation and transmission of electricity.

-On the state level, part of California's deregulation process, which was promoted as a means of increasing competition, was also influenced by lobbying from Enron, and began in 1996 when California became the first state to deregulate its electricity market.
+At the state level, part of California's deregulation process, which was promoted as a means of increasing competition, was also influenced by lobbying from Enron and began in 1996, when California became the first state to deregulate its electricity market.